 Phase 2: Right-Size Models

-- Standard generation goes to mid-tier models
+- Standard generation: mid-tier models balancing quality and cost

 Phase 3: Intelligent Caching

-Layer your caching strategy for maximum coverage:
+Layer your caching strategy:

 Phase 4: Prompt and Request Optimization